neverorfrog/reacher-obstacles/README.md

 # Reacher with Obstacles
+This repo contains some experiments for the paper "Exploiting Robot Abstractions in Episodic RL via Reward Shaping and Heuristics".
+More specifically, these experiments concern the Reacher task (more information [here](https://gymnasium.farama.org/environments/mujoco/reacher/) ), trained both with the RL methods presented in the paper, and using trajectory optimization.

 Use the pixi environment to run the code.
 Install pixi on https://pixi.sh/latest/.
 Then, install the environment by running `pixi install`.